CSSUoB/cssuob.github.io/_collections/_news/2024-12-14-2024-25s-semester-1-overview.md

 # What's next
 As I round off this newsletter, I'd like to give you a brief glimpse into what we're looking to prepare next semester.

-We've already started planning and even finalisation of our larger events, such as our trip to the National Museum of Computing, the glamorous ball, and the AGM to elect the entirety of committee for the new year.
+We've already started planning our larger events, such as our trip to the National Museum of Computing, the glamorous Ball, and the AGM to elect the entirety of committee for the new year.
 However, we also have a mystery event that we are currently working with the school on, as well as a few other societies to participate in.
 It's been a long while since we've seen this kind of event at UoB, but perhaps some events we've run this semester and will run the next semester too may give you a small idea... oh yeah, and calling for peace in the chaos of war against Bad